SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

     **Method 1** : By watching messages in `/var/log/syslog`

-    Messages in `/var/log/syslog` - or `/var/log/messages` depending of your `/etc/rsyslog.conf` configuration - are not raw syslog messages but contains information about syslog header such as the `hostname` or the `app-name` which can be used to identify your events.
+    Messages in `/var/log/syslog` - or `/var/log/messages` depending of your `/etc/rsyslog.conf` configuration - are not raw syslog messages but contain information about syslog header such as the `hostname` or the `app-name` which can be used to identify your events.

     1. Search for Windows events in the file
     	```bash